w3f/polkadot-wiki/docs/learn/learn-governance.md

 When the council proposes a new proposal through unanimous consent, the referendum would be put to the vote using **Negative Turnout Bias**.
 Referring to the above image, when a Council referendum only has a 25% turnout, the tally of _aye_ votes has to reach 34% for it to pass, while if the turnout increases to 75%, the tally of _aye_ votes has to reach 46%.
-A negative turnout bias, whereby a heavy super-majority of _nay_ votes is required to reject at low turnouts, but as turnout increases towards 100%, it becomes a simple majority carry as below.
+A negative turnout bias requires a heavy super-majority of _nay_ votes to reject at low turnouts.
+However, as turnout increases towards 100%, it becomes a simple majority carry as below.

 ![](https://latex.codecogs.com/svg.latex?\large&space;{against&space;\over&space;\sqrt{electorate}}&space;<&space;{approve&space;\over&space;\sqrt{turnout}})